 - Give students, in groups of 3-4, a set of cut-up cards, and instruct them to place all the cards face-down and spread them out on the table.

 - The first student turns over two cards.
-If the two cards form a strong collocation, he keeps the pair and has another go.
+If the two cards form a strong collocation, he or she keeps the pair and has another go.

-- If the cards do not collocate, he turns them over again, leaving them in the same position on the table, and the next student has a turn.
+- If the cards do not collocate, he or she turns them over again, leaving them in the same position on the table, and the next student has a turn.

 - The winner is the person who has most pairs at the end.